A meal delivered to the door

 Find your local service and ask …

-The easiest way to find out about services is to ring your local Meals on Wheels service.
-They will be more than happy to explain how their particular service operates, and to get you started.
+The easiest way to find out about our services is to ring your local Meals on Wheels service.
+They will be more than happy to explain how their particular service operates and get you started.

-Each State in Australia has a website.
-Some have central numbers, others have a search function which leads you to your local service via postcode, town or suburb name.
+Majority of Meals on Wheels services across the country have their own website.
+Some States and Territories have central numbers, while others have a search function, which leads you to your local service via postcode, town or suburb name.